Going Home (?!?)

-I’m deeply, deeply excited to go home.
+I was very struck by what Charlotte said about not waiting to react.
+I had not even considered that I was doing that; waiting for people to treat me as Old Lingerr and getting annoyed about it.
+Instead, I should do what what I do with my unfortunate friends here, and overwhelm people with New Lingerr, and all of her thoughts and emotions about everything under the sun.
+I'm deeply, deeply excited to go home.
 It is strange to define yourself by a place you have not been to in almost half a decade (I'm.
 So.
 Old), and the culture that I know, even when I do not like it, is waiting to envelop me again.
 I am more excited than I can describe to see my house.
 Have you ever thought about how much we can take our houses for granted?
 I do not have a "room" anywhere in the world except Charlottesville.
 My house in Gambia, even though it barely has any of my possessions in it, is one of the few physical spaces in which I can permanently situate my life and memories, since for some weird reason you have to leave college.

 If anything, I'm more interested than apprehensive.
 I want to see Current Lingerr duke it out with Past Lingerr in some kind of epic battle for identity dominance.
 Bottom line: I'm not the worst dancer in my family!
 But also, we can only be the people we are if our families give us that space; and if they do not, we might just have to seize it.
 Next time you hear from me, I'll be in West Africa :) Happy Holidays! - Lingerr Senghor